halcyondream/halcyondream.github.io/_posts/2026-07-27-ai-book-code.md

 Instructor's client uses [different modes](https://python.useinstructor.com/modes-comparison/), which are available via the `mode` parameter in the `from_provider` function.

 By default, clients use the `mode=instructor.Mode.TOOLS` under the hood.
 This converts each structured output to the provider's native tool format.
 Other options, like `instructor.Mode.JSON_SCHEMA` will make a best-effort attempt to leverage the provider API's native structured-text fields if those options are available.
-For now, the tool mode is fine.
+Later, we'll switch to the `instructor.Mode.RESPONSES_TOOLS` to support OpenAI's Responses API.
+For now, the default tool mode is fine.

 The `create` method doesn't really tell us anything about the API in use.
 The Chat Completions API and Responses API both support a `create` operation.
 The first question we should ask is: does it matter which API it uses?